James is a radio futurologist, and is Managing Director of Media UK, the UK's free media resource.

-James has worked in radio since 1989 as a copywriter, presenter, and internet advisor.
-After working at the Metro Radio Group and Emap Radio in the UK, he left to concentrate on his own dot-com company Media UK.
-In 2001 he joined the original Virgin Radio in London, where he was Digital Media Director.
-In 2007 he joined the BBC, and worked on the BBC iPlayer for radio, achieving a dramatic increase in the service's audio quality.
+James has worked in radio since 1989 as an award-winning copywriter, presenter, and internet advisor.
+In 2001 he joined the original Virgin Radio in London, where he was Digital Media Director: launching the world's first radio smartphone app in March 2005.
+In 2007 he joined the BBC to work on the BBC iPlayer for radio, achieving a dramatic increase in the service's audio quality.

-James lives in North London with a big black cat, and is a member of the Campaign for Real Ale.
-He blogs about the future of radio, and beer, on his own website at james.cridland.net.
+James lives in North London, and likes beer.
+He blogs about the future of radio on his own website at james.cridland.net.